Samsung launching Pokémon-themed cases for Galaxy Z Flip 4, Watch 5, and Galaxy Buds [U]

 Samsung’s latest devices are getting some new official accessories, as new Star Wars and Pokémon designs are launching for Galaxy Z Flip 4, Galaxy Watch 5, and Galaxy Buds.

-Update 12/26: Samsung has officially opened up sales of its Pokémon-themed cases.
+Update 12/28: Samsung has officially opened up sales of its Pokémon-themed cases and started shipping each product.
 We’ve added links to our coverage below.

 Available today, Samsung has launched a new Star Wars-themed ring case for the Galaxy Z Flip 4 as well as a new strap that can be used with Flip 4 strap cases.
 The case is holiday themed with orange and white colors that include stormtroopers, the Death Star, and Star Destroyers for $39.99.
 The strap, meanwhile, has a holiday-themed Millenium Falcon for $19.99.